Fields says he’s being given too much info by Bears coaches, needs to trust instincts

 “Everybody in here knows that I need to play better, including myself,” he said.
 “They’re not going to take it personal if us as players go to them and say, ‘I didn’t like this call’.
 They need to be better.
 We’re all grown men in the building and we all can take it.”

 NOTES: The Bears placed left tackle Braxton Jones (neck) on injured reserve.
 He will miss at least four games, and Eberflus would not say if he is done for the season.
-“We don’t have timetables on it right now,” he said. … Defensive coordinator Alan Williams remained away from the team for personal reasons.
-Eberflus would not say if Williams still has his job. … Right guard Nate Davis rejoined the team after missing a game for personal reasons.
+“We don’t have timetables on it right now,” he said. … Right guard Nate Davis rejoined the team after missing a game for personal reasons.

 AP NFL: https://apnews.com/hub/NFL